Fees and Insurance

 Reduced fee slots are available for MFT Trainee and Intern BBS required personal therapy hours.

 Do you take insurance?

-Paying for your own therapy rather than going through your insurance company can provide you with a greater sense control over your treatment.
-You want to evaluate whether the actual financial benefit outweighs the downsides of compromising your privacy, choosing a limited coverage that may not meet your treatment needs, and perhaps most importantly, restricting your choice of providers.
+Paying for your own therapy rather than going through your insurance company can provide you with a greater sense of control over your treatment.
+You want to evaluate whether the actual financial benefit outweighs the downsides of compromising your privacy, choosing a limited coverage that may not meet your treatment needs, and most importantly, restricting your choice of providers.

 Flexible Spending Accounts (FSA) and Healthcare Spending Accounts (HSA)

 These accounts allow you to set aside pre-tax dollars to pay for health care expenses.
-When you sign up for an HSA or FSA, through your employer, and you determine an amount deducted out of your paycheck before taxes are taken out.
+When you sign up for an HSA or FSA, through your employer, you determine an amount deducted out of your paycheck before taxes are taken out.
 This money then goes into a separate account.
 Once you incur expenses for health care (co-payments, acupuncture, contact lenses, or psychotherapy) you submit a claim for reimbursement from that account.

 Using your FSA or HSA for therapy payments can save you money.
-For example, if you have to pay out of pocket $100 per psychotherapy session and you’re in a 25% tax bracket.
+For example, if you must pay out of pocket $100 per psychotherapy session and you’re in a 25% tax bracket.
 Without the HSA or FSA you pay $100.
 If you use the money saved in your FSA you are in effect only paying $75 because you’re using money that has not been taxed.
 If you decide to see a therapist on an ongoing basis, this is a great way to save for your mental health care expenses.
 Also, statements for submission to HSAs and FSAs do not require a diagnosis and they cannot request the details of your therapy, protecting your privacy.